jonneff/textfit/Project_Master_Log.md

 Before, I corrected this problem by reading in 10 GB of data.
 I guess I was reading in 2009 data.
 Maybe I should try the same thing again????

+I refactored finding min time comment from kludgey map-reduceByKey() to use SQL in Hive context.
+This one change reduced time to find min time comment from 5 minutes to 0.5 seconds for a 4 GB input file.
+(I am actually operating on the filtered dataframe down to subreddits of interest).

+It seems like if you run logistic regression and have a problem, you almost have to start from scratch reading data.
+Otherwise it caches the bad stuff and re-uses it the next time you try logistic regression.
+At least that's what it looks like.

+Running leftOuterJoin() on TimeSince looks like it is reading in entire dataset from S3 because input data = 10 GB.

+Ran on 10 GB of data.
+Still getting ~ 50% accuracy BUT at least I'm not getting all 1's.
+Increase from 50 to 100 iterations and...nothing changes.

+NOTE:  my model predicts 1563 1's (up votes) while actual labels have 34966 up votes.
+That's a big discrepancy.
+Maybe it's the threshold???

+Austin thinks that I should not register df2 as a table (again) when I calculate timeSince (leftOuterJoin).
+It may be messing up a pointer and causing Spark to go back and read data in and create df and df2 again.

+Use .setName("name of rdd") before persisting then I can identify in DAG.

+It looks like it is taking a long time to create rRDD and persist.
+Same for rRDDExtreme.
+It gets to 80% quickly and then seems to go slowly.

+Even when I am reading 10 GB of input data, I am only submitting about 70,000 training data points to Spark.
+Alyssa had 500,000 records.
+So I'm STILL light on data.
+Maybe when I scale up I will get good results.

+SLOW LEFT OUTER JOIN:  Austin suggests
+1. Try plain join to see if it's faster, test to see if it gives same result.
+2. Optimize by doing join in dataframe/SQL.
+This is usually 2x as fast as RDD.

+Plain join doesn't seem to make anything run faster.
+Still looks like it is reading in the entire dataset all over again.
+Nuts.

+Tried to read and process entire dataset.
+Failed on join.
+Here is the error message on the failed stage:

+Stage Id  Description Submitted Duration  Tasks: Succeeded/Total  Input Output  Shuffle Read  Shuffle Write   Failure Reason 9 join at <ipython-input-5-002ba1e00c40>:36
+  2015/09/30 08:52:41   3.2 h
+6747/14768 (1097 failed)
+  444.1 GB      643.8 MB  Job aborted due to stage failure: Task 6721 in stage 9.0 failed 4 times, most recent failure: Lost task 6721.3 in stage 9.0 (TID 80179, 172.31.40.2): java.io.IOException: Failed to connect to /172.31.46.20:57921 +details

+Job aborted due to stage failure: Task 6721 in stage 9.0 failed 4 times, most recent failure: Lost task 6721.3 in stage 9.0 (TID 80179, 172.31.40.2): java.io.IOException: Failed to connect to /172.31.46.20:57921 at org.apache.spark.network.client.TransportClientFactory.createClient(TransportClientFactory.java:193) at org.apache.spark.network.client.TransportClientFactory.createClient(TransportClientFactory.java:156)
+  at org.apache.spark.network.netty.NettyBlockTransferService$$anon$1.createAndStart(NettyBlockTransferService.scala:88)
+  at org.apache.spark.network.shuffle.RetryingBlockFetcher.fetchAllOutstanding(RetryingBlockFetcher.java:140)
+  at org.apache.spark.network.shuffle.RetryingBlockFetcher.access$200(RetryingBlockFetcher.java:43)
+  at org.apache.spark.network.shuffle.RetryingBlockFetcher$1.run(RetryingBlockFetcher.java:170)
+  at java.util.concurrent.Executors$RunnableAdapter.call(Executors.java:471)
+  at java.util.concurrent.FutureTask.run(FutureTask.java:262)
+  at java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1145)
+  at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:615)
+  at java.lang.Thread.run(Thread.java:745)
+Caused by: java.net.ConnectException: Connection refused: /172.31.46.20:57921
+  at sun.nio.ch.SocketChannelImpl.checkConnect(Native Method)
+  at sun.nio.ch.SocketChannelImpl.finishConnect(SocketChannelImpl.java:740)
+  at io.netty.channel.socket.nio.NioSocketChannel.doFinishConnect(NioSocketChannel.java:208)
+  at io.netty.channel.nio.AbstractNioChannel$AbstractNioUnsafe.finishConnect(AbstractNioChannel.java:287)
+  at io.netty.channel.nio.NioEventLoop.processSelectedKey(NioEventLoop.java:528)
+  at io.netty.channel.nio.NioEventLoop.processSelectedKeysOptimized(NioEventLoop.java:468)
+  at io.netty.channel.nio.NioEventLoop.processSelectedKeys(NioEventLoop.java:382)
+  at io.netty.channel.nio.NioEventLoop.run(NioEventLoop.java:354)
+  at io.netty.util.concurrent.SingleThreadEventExecutor$2.run(SingleThreadEventExecutor.java:116)
+  ...
+1 more

+Driver stacktrace:

+Detail on some of the failed tasks in stage 9:  ExecutorLostFailure.
+On DataBricks forum:

+I&#39;m getting an &#34;ExecutorLostFailure&#34;.
+What&#39;s going on and how do I fix this? oom
+Question by vida · Apr 28 at 08:55 PM ·
+Like · 0 · · Add comment
+1 Reply · Add your reply

+    Sort:

+Answer by vida · Apr 28 at 08:58 PM

+If you run a workload that causes a OOM error on your Spark workers, you'll see an ExecutorLostFailure if your notebook.
+If that's the case, you should trace down your job to the detailed task page on the Spark UI.
+Search for the notebook on "Debugging a Spark Job" to find out how to navigate the Spark UI pages.
+On the detailed task page, look to see if there are any OOM stack traces that may help you figure out what part of your code is causing the OOM problem.

+Detail page has a lot of "Resbumitted (resubmitted due to lost executor)".
+The other common error message is

+java.net.SocketTimeoutException: Read timed out at java.net.SocketInputStream.socketRead0(Native Method) at java.net.SocketInputStream.read(SocketInputStream.java:152)
+  at java.net.SocketInputStream.read(SocketInputStream.java:122)
+  at sun.security.ssl.InputRecord.readFully(InputRecord.java:442)
+  at sun.security.ssl.InputRecord.readV3Record(InputRecord.java:554)
+  at sun.security.ssl.InputRecord.read(InputRecord.java:509)
+  at sun.security.ssl.SSLSocketImpl.readRecord(SSLSocketImpl.java:946)
+  at sun.security.ssl.SSLSocketImpl.readDataRecord(SSLSocketImpl.java:903)
+  at sun.security.ssl.AppInputStream.read(AppInputStream.java:102)
+  at org.apache.http.impl.io.AbstractSessionInputBuffer.read(AbstractSessionInputBuffer.java:198)
+  at org.apache.http.impl.io.ContentLengthInputStream.read(ContentLengthInputStream.java:178)
+  at org.apache.http.impl.io.ContentLengthInputStream.read(ContentLengthInputStream.java:200)
+  at org.apache.http.impl.io.ContentLengthInputStream.close(ContentLengthInputStream.java:103)
+  at org.apache.http.conn.BasicManagedEntity.streamClosed(BasicManagedEntity.java:164)
+  at org.apache.http.conn.EofSensorInputStream.checkClose(EofSensorInputStream.java:227)
+  at org.apache.http.conn.EofSensorInputStream.close(EofSensorInputStream.java:174)
+  at org.apache.http.util.EntityUtils.consume(EntityUtils.java:88)
+  at org.jets3t.service.impl.rest.httpclient.HttpMethodReleaseInputStream.releaseConnection(HttpMethodReleaseInputStream.java:102)
+  at org.jets3t.service.impl.rest.httpclient.HttpMethodReleaseInputStream.close(HttpMethodReleaseInputStream.java:194)
+  at org.apache.hadoop.fs.s3native.NativeS3FileSystem$NativeS3FsInputStream.seek(NativeS3FileSystem.java:152)
+  at org.apache.hadoop.fs.BufferedFSInputStream.seek(BufferedFSInputStream.java:89)
+  at org.apache.hadoop.fs.FSDataInputStream.seek(FSDataInputStream.java:63)
+  at org.apache.hadoop.mapred.LineRecordReader.<init>(LineRecordReader.java:126)
+  at org.apache.hadoop.mapred.TextInputFormat.getRecordReader(TextInputFormat.java:67)
+  at org.apache.spark.rdd.HadoopRDD$$anon$1.<init>(HadoopRDD.scala:239)
+  at org.apache.spark.rdd.HadoopRDD.compute(HadoopRDD.scala:216)
+  at org.apache.spark.rdd.HadoopRDD.compute(HadoopRDD.scala:101)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.rdd.MapPartitionsRDD.compute(MapPartitionsRDD.scala:35)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.rdd.MapPartitionsRDD.compute(MapPartitionsRDD.scala:35)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.rdd.MapPartitionsRDD.compute(MapPartitionsRDD.scala:35)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.rdd.MapPartitionsRDD.compute(MapPartitionsRDD.scala:35)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.rdd.MapPartitionsRDD.compute(MapPartitionsRDD.scala:35)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.rdd.MapPartitionsRDD.compute(MapPartitionsRDD.scala:35)
+  at org.apache.spark.rdd.RDD.computeOrReadCheckpoint(RDD.scala:277)
+  at org.apache.spark.rdd.RDD.iterator(RDD.scala:244)
+  at org.apache.spark.api.python.PythonRDD$WriterThread$$anonfun$run$3.apply(PythonRDD.scala:248)
+  at org.apache.spark.util.Utils$.logUncaughtExceptions(Utils.scala:1772)
+  at org.apache.spark.api.python.PythonRDD$WriterThread.run(PythonRDD.scala:208)

+Before the lost executors on detail page, there is this:

+java.io.IOException: Failed to connect to /172.31.46.20:57921
+  at org.apache.spark.network.client.TransportClientFactory.createClient(TransportClientFactory.java:193)
+  at org.apache.spark.network.client.TransportClientFactory.createClient(TransportClientFactory.java:156)
+  at org.apache.spark.network.netty.NettyBlockTransferService$$anon$1.createAndStart(NettyBlockTransferService.scala:88)
+  at org.apache.spark.network.shuffle.RetryingBlockFetcher.fetchAllOutstanding(RetryingBlockFetcher.java:140)
+  at org.apache.spark.network.shuffle.RetryingBlockFetcher.access$200(RetryingBlockFetcher.java:43)
+  at org.apache.spark.network.shuffle.RetryingBlockFetcher$1.run(RetryingBlockFetcher.java:170)
+  at java.util.concurrent.Executors$RunnableAdapter.call(Executors.java:471)
+  at java.util.concurrent.FutureTask.run(FutureTask.java:262)
+  at java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1145)
+  at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:615)
+  at java.lang.Thread.run(Thread.java:745)
+Caused by: java.net.ConnectException: Connection refused: /172.31.46.20:57921
+  at sun.nio.ch.SocketChannelImpl.checkConnect(Native Method)
+  at sun.nio.ch.SocketChannelImpl.finishConnect(SocketChannelImpl.java:740)
+  at io.netty.channel.socket.nio.NioSocketChannel.doFinishConnect(NioSocketChannel.java:208)
+  at io.netty.channel.nio.AbstractNioChannel$AbstractNioUnsafe.finishConnect(AbstractNioChannel.java:287)
+  at io.netty.channel.nio.NioEventLoop.processSelectedKey(NioEventLoop.java:528)
+  at io.netty.channel.nio.NioEventLoop.processSelectedKeysOptimized(NioEventLoop.java:468)
+  at io.netty.channel.nio.NioEventLoop.processSelectedKeys(NioEventLoop.java:382)
+  at io.netty.channel.nio.NioEventLoop.run(NioEventLoop.java:354)
+  at io.netty.util.concurrent.SingleThreadEventExecutor$2.run(SingleThreadEventExecutor.java:116)
+  ...
+1 more

+Here is an interesting message in stderr on node 4:

+15/09/30 14:02:42 INFO MemoryStore: Block rdd_4_812 stored as bytes in memory (estimated size 2.3 MB, free 660.7 MB) 15/09/30 14:02:42 INFO Executor: Finished task 812.0 in stage 11.0 (TID 92820).
+37706 bytes result sent to driver
+15/09/30 14:02:42 INFO CoarseGrainedExecutorBackend: Got assigned task 92829
+15/09/30 14:02:42 INFO Executor: Running task 834.0 in stage 11.0 (TID 92829)
+15/09/30 14:02:42 INFO CacheManager: Partition rdd_4_834 not found, computing it 15/09/30 14:02:42 INFO HadoopRDD: Input split: s3n://reddit-comments/2011/RC_2011-03:3087007744+67108864
+15/09/30 14:02:42 INFO NativeS3FileSystem: Opening 's3n://reddit-comments/2011/RC_2011-03' for reading
+15/09/30 14:02:42 INFO NativeS3FileSystem: Opening key '2011/RC_2011-03' for reading at position '3087007744'

+OPTIONS FOR FIXING JOIN PROBLEM:

+1. Switch from join to broadcast variable.
+2. Try to force previous RDDs to evaluate using count.
+3. Do join on two dataframes.
+  3.A.
+Convert RDDExtreme into df.
+Requires schema.
+  3.B.
+Create dfExtreme directly.
+    3.B.1.  udf for srDigestR (Will this work in SQL query?)
+    3.B.2.
+Split df2 into 4 parts, filter, then union.
+4. Improve scheduler, either configure Spark standalone or use YARN.
+5. Examine failure logs, try to identify specific problem and fix.

+Austin recommends DON'T DO JOIN, USE BROADCAST VARIABLE for minTime.
+That way nodes can do the operation (subtraction) locally without having to pull data from everywhere across the cluster.